Chaos, inconsistency mark launch of drive-thru virus testing

 Security guards were reported at many sites, but a survey of states by the AP did not uncover any security problems.
 In Rhode Island, the National Guard have been on hand to set up the state’s three drive-thru sites and even to swab patients.

 The vast network of drive-thru sites at retail chains that Trump said more than a week ago was coming has so far failed to materialize.
 CVS has opened one site in Massachusetts, which it calls a “model for testing.”
-Walmart said its launching two sites and Walgreens said it’s launching one, all three around Chicago.
-Only health care workers and first responders are allowed.
+Walmart launched two sites Sunday, and Walgreens said it’s launching one, all three in Illinois.
+Only health care workers and first responders are allowed, and Walmart said a maximum 150 tests per day could be performed at its federal sites.

 The patchwork of approaches has caused confusion for patients.
 Caroline Mauldin was ordered to get a test by her doctor in Charleston, South Carolina, on Tuesday, after experiencing aches and chills for several days.